EGI-Federation/ui-metapackage/README.md

 The UI is available as a package in the [UMD](https://go.egi.eu/umd) software distribution, but it will also require additional software and configuration.

-In order to help with deploying an UI, different solutions are possible:
+In order to help with deploying the UI, different solutions are possible:

-- Deploying an UI manually, using the packages available from [UMD repositories](https://go.egi.eu/umd).
+- Deploying the UI manually, using the packages available from [UMD repositories](https://go.egi.eu/umd).
 You will need to install at least the `ui` meta-package, with `voms-client`, the
   [IGTF distribution](https://docs.egi.eu/providers/operations-manuals/howto01_using_igtf_ca_distribution/),
-  and configure the system to use voms-client.
+  and configure the system to interact with VOMS servers.
 - Some
   [Ansible roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html)
   are available in the